Trauma-informed schools have become essential to successfully addressing the broadening spectrum of adverse childhood experiences.

 - In CPI training, we call this taking a Supportive Stance℠ with individuals in crisis.

 - Resist re-traumatization by reducing the likelihood of triggers.

 - In CPI training, we proactively address triggers by understanding the stages of escalation in the Crisis Development Model℠.

-Based on their analysis, NCTSN has developed extensive, evidence-based guidelines regarding developing and sustaining trauma informed schools.
-You can read their full report on creating, supporting, and sustaining trauma informed schools
+Based on their analysis, NCTSN has developed extensive, evidence-based guidelines regarding developing and sustaining trauma-informed schools.
+You can read their full report on creating, supporting, and sustaining trauma-informed schools, but broadly summarized:

 - Because there is a direct relationship between adverse childhood experiences and academic performance, schools must acknowledge and incorporate the priorities of mental health and wellness if they’re going to help all students successfully achieve their full potential.